Kaupthing Bank

 The bank had employed over 3,300 people with 36 retail branches in Iceland.
 As of 31 December 2007, the bank had a total assets of €58.3 billion.
-In 2006, it ranked number 1,006 on Forbes Global 2000 The same year, it ranked number 177 (up by 34 places from 2005) on the list of the world's largest banks composed annually by the international finance magazine The Banker.
+In 2006, it ranked at number 1,006 on the Forbes Global 2000 and number 177 (up by 34 places from 2005) on the list of the world's largest banks composed annually by the international finance magazine The Banker.
 That year Kaupthing Bank had net earnings of €812 million, compared with €986 million in 2006.
 About 70% of the operating profit originated outside Iceland (33% in Iceland, 31% in the UK, 26% in Scandinavia, 8% in Luxembourg and 2% in other countries).

 On 9 October 2008, following a major banking and financial crisis in Iceland, the Financial Supervisory Authority took control of the bank.
-The domestic operations of the bank were spun off as a new bank and continue to operate, the rest of the bank although never technically declared bankrupt obtained a moratorium on payments from the District Court of Reykjavík and has been suspended from trading in the Iceland Stock Exchange.
+The domestic operations of the bank were spun off as a new bank and continue to operate; the rest of the bank, although never technically declared bankrupt, obtained a moratorium on payments from the District Court of Reykjavík and has been suspended from trading in the Iceland Stock Exchange.

 The name

-The bank is known as Kaupthing Bank outside of Iceland.
+Outside Iceland, the bank is known as Kaupthing Bank.

 In Iceland, its official name was Kaupþing Banki hf.

-Formerly, its official name was Kaupþing Búnaðarbanki hf., but the name was changed as the former name was considered too unwieldy for most people.
+Formerly, its official name was Kaupþing Búnaðarbanki hf, but the name was changed as the former name was considered too unwieldy for most people.
 From 2003 to 2006 the company used the name KB banki for its retail operations in Iceland.
 In December 2006, however, the bank started using the old name of Kaupþing for its network of high-street banks.
 It was announced that the change was part of the bank's plan to operate under the same name.

 In November 2009, the bank's successor ("New Kaupthing") changed its name to Arion Bank.

 The "þ" character is a thorn/þorn.